A basic level of knowledge, skill and experience is required before people are able to control a motorised vehicle with a reasonable degree of safety.

 Licences may be issued for different vehicle types including passenger vehicles, motorcycles, buses and other heavy vehicles types.
 Admittance to the road system with an appropriate level of skill is a key component of the Safe System approach to safety.

 Driver licensing systems have gone through a number of changes over the years and more countries are adopting a Graduated Licensing System (GLS).
-It is also known under other names, for example Graduated Driver Licensing.
+It is also known under other names, for example Graduated Driver Licensing (GDL).

-Having a GLS helps people who are new to driving to practise under conditions that reduce exposure to crash risk for the new driver and other road users.
-This is necessary because young drivers have a much higher likelihood of being in a crash.
-The figures stated for Canada in the Graduated Driver Licensing fact sheet for the 16 to 19 year olds crash risk is four time greater than for those aged between 25 and 34, and is nine times greater than for those aged 45 to 54.
+GLS helps people who are new to driving and who are therefore inexperienced to practise under conditions that reduce exposure to crash risk for the novice driver and other road users.
+In many high income countries where there is a high prevalence of young people becoming licenced drivers, this is necessary because young drivers have a much higher likelihood of being in a crash.
+In Canada crash risk for 16 to 19 year olds is four times greater than for those aged between 25 and 34, and is nine times greater than for those aged 45 to 54.

 There are usually two or three stages a new driver has to complete before getting a full licence.
 The GLS in Victoria, Australia serves as an example of such a system.
-The GLS there includes passing a test of the learners eyesight and a test of their knowledge of the road laws; practising driving for at least 120 hours (with a licensed driver) for at least a year, and then a drive test; and then driving under restricted conditions for a probationary period.
+The GLS there includes passing a test of the learner driver’s eyesight and a test of their knowledge of the road laws; practising driving for at least 120 hours (with a licensed driver as supervisor) for at least a year, and then a drive test; and then driving under restricted conditions for a probationary period.

 In the absence of a full GLS programme, the key elements of a driver licensing system for new drivers are

-regulation of age at which a licence may be applied for; accompaniment by a suitable qualified driver during the learning period; rigorous theoretical and practical tests to ensure competence to drive unaccompanied; consistent and incorrupt processes for licensing.
+regulation of age at which a licence may be applied for; accompaniment by a suitable qualified driver during the learning period; rigorous theoretical and practical tests to ensure competence to drive unaccompanied; consistent and robust (ie not corrupt) processes for licensing.